Sajoniks/Sajoniks/README.md

 ### Hi there 👋

-I'm a fellow game developer guy.
-Primary focused on Unreal Engine, but I learn new techs in my spare time.
+I am a game developer guy.
+I am primarly focused on Unreal Engine, but I learn new techs in my spare time.

 ## I used to work with: